How much does it cost to attend BSL?

 Are student loans or loan deferments available?

-- Federally insured student loans are not available because BSL is not an “eligible school” as defined by the Higher Education Act of 1965 (see 34 CFR 600 et.al.).
-This law requires, among other things, that law schools must be specifically accredited by the ABA in order to participate in loan deferment activities.
+¥ Federally insured student loans are not available because BSL is not an “eligible school” as defined by the Higher Education Act of 1965 (see 34 C.F.R.
+600, et.al.).
+This law requires, among other things, that law schools must be accredited by the American Bar Association in order to participate in federal student aid programs or loan deferment activities.

-- Deferments of your current federally insured student loans may not be available.
-Loans obtained prior to attending BSL are generally not eligible for deferments under the same Higher Education Act and you may face significant limitations and challenges when seeking loan deferments while you attend BSL.
-We recommend you contact your lender or loan servicing agent as soon as possible to determine your eligibility for any lender sponsored voluntary deferment or forbearance payment programs they may offer.
+¥ Deferments of your current federally insured student loans may not be available.
+Loans obtained prior to attending BSLare generally not eligible for deferment under the same Higher Education Act, and you may face significant limitations and challenges when seeking loan deferments while attending BSL.
+We recommend you contact your lender or loan servicing agent as soon as possible to determine your eligibility for any lender-sponsored voluntary deferment or forbearance payment programs they may offer.